jdbctemplatemapper/jdbctemplatemapper/README.md

  ResultSetExtractor<List<Order>> rsExtractor = new ResultSetExtractor<List<Order>>() {
      @Override
      public List<Order> extractData(ResultSet rs) throws SQLException, DataAccessException {
-       // below is kind of standard logic used for populating relationships from a resultSet.
+       // below is general standard logic used for populating relationships from a resultSet.
-       // maps used to prevent repeated creation of same models and is needed for
+       // Maps used to prevent repeated creation of same models and is needed for
        // correcly populating oneToMany relationships (in this case order.orderLines) Map<Long, Order> idOrderMap = new LinkedHashMap<>(); // LinkedHashMap to retain record order Map<Integer, Product> idProductMap = new HashMap<>();